China’s weekly export container shipping index edges up

 China’s container transport for export purposes increased for the week ending Friday, according to the Shanghai Shipping Exchange.

-The sub-index for South Africa service rallied by 11.2 percent to 572.08 week on week, while that for Korea service declined 4.4 percent to 582.35.
+The sub-index for South Africa service rallied by 3.7 percent to 593.23 week on week, while that for west and east Africa service declined 2.4 percent to 752.51.

 The CCFI tracks spot and contractual freight rates from Chinese container ports for 12 shipping routes across the globe, based on data from 20 international carriers.